tnt-coders/cmake/README.md

-# CMakeModules
+# Overview

-The CMakeModules project contains a collection of useful CMake modules that can be easily integrated into any CMake project.
+The cmake-modules project contains a collection of useful CMake modules that can be easily integrated into any CMake project.

 ## Usage